 Canning and Preserving

-Once the preserves have thickened, you can transfer them to sterilized jars and process them in a water bath canner for 10-15 minutes.
+Finally, spoon the thickened preserves into sterilized jars and process them in a water bath canner for 10–15 minutes.
+This step ensures shelf stability, allowing you to store the preserves for several months.

 Nutritional Information – Recipes for Ground Cherries